What We Do

 - What restrictions apply to state employees after leaving their state employment.

 Formal Guidance: The Commission also issues formal Advisory Opinions upon request.
-After receiving a signed request for a formal opinion from the Commission itself (See Hawaii Administrative Rule § 21-4-1), the Commission will issue a written ethics opinion.
+After receiving a signed request for a formal opinion from the Commission itself, the Commission will issue a written ethics opinion.
 A redacted version of the Opinion (taking out the requestor’s name and other identifying information) is then posted on the Commission’s website and serves as precedent for later ethics questions.
 If you are considering a formal request for guidance, please contact us and we will guide you through the process.

 2. Educational Training